7 Simple Yet Effective SEO Tips to Outrank the Competition

 SEO-friendly URL structure

 URLs are another important element but often overlooked.
-If your URLs have gibbering numbers and punctuation marks or if they’re not accessible, search engines will have a hard time crawling them.
-As a result, search engines won’t be able to index those pages which means they won’t rank in search engines.
+If your URLs have gibbering numbers and punctuation marks then, just like users, search engines will have a hard time understanding what that page is about.

 Here are a few things to keep in mind if you want to achieve an SEO-friendly site URL structure:

-- Avoid dynamic URLs.
+Avoid dynamic URLs.
 Dynamic URLs are ugly and don’t say anything about what’s on your page.
 So instead of a www.example.co.uk/?p=3355474 you might want to use static URLs like www.example.co.uk/topic-name.
-Not only will visitors be able to figure out what the page is about just by looking at the URL but you can also include your keyword there.
+Descriptive URLs allows visitors to figure out what the page is about just by looking at the link.

-- Create an XML sitemap.
+Create an XML sitemap.
 Sitemaps are like a roadmap for search engines.
 They include every page on your site, making sure search engine bots don’t miss anything.
 You can use tools like the XML Sitemap Creator to automatically create a sitemap for you.
-Once your XML sitemap is created, you should submit it to Google Webmaster Central and Bing so that search engines can crawl and index your website more easily.
+Once your XML sitemap is created, you should submit it to Google Search Console and Bing Webmaster Tools so that search engines can crawl and index your website more easily.

 The meta description tag